DrSnowbird/graphdb/README.md

 ## You need to get your own free download version for docker to build successfully
-- You can go to Ontotext web site to register to download the free version, <span style="color:blue">graphdb-free-8.1.1-dist.zip</span>
+- You can go to Ontotext web site to register to download the free version, **graphdb-free-8.1.1-dist.zip**
 - Then, you can use the build script and run script.
 ```
 .